Agencies, Bureaus & Commissions

 Policy & Legislative Affairs, Office of

-The Bureau of Services for Blind Persons (BSBP) helps more than 4,500 blind and visually impaired individuals annually to achieve employment and independence, and helps employers to find and retain qualified workers.
-MBSBP serves people of all ages.
+Helps more than 4,500 blind and visually impaired individuals annually to achieve employment and independence, and helps employers to find and retain qualified workers.
+BSBP serves people of all ages.

 - Braille and Talking Book Library (BTBL)